 In a car accident, the driver of either car might receive a ticket.
 Just because you were ticketed in an accident does not mean you are fully or even partially at fault.
 A ticket might be issued for something as simple as failure to prove you have insurance or for not wearing your seatbelt.

 Be sure to inform us of any tickets you receive, especially if you are ticketed for a traffic violation (such as speeding or failure to yield the right of way).
 If the police suspect you have been drinking, they might ask you to comply with a field sobriety test.
-If you are arrested or detained for suspected drunk driving in Baytown, Texas, a DWI lawyer from our firm can minimize the damage a DWI in Baytown and can have on your personal and professional reputation.
+If you are arrested or detained for suspected drunk driving, a Baytown DWI lawyer from our firm can minimize the damage of DWI and can save your personal and professional reputation.

 Do not accept the receipt of a ticket as fault or stop fighting for your rights because you received a ticket.
 Contact Blass Law at (713) 225-1900 immediately.
 We will work hard to minimize the damage of any tickets or citations you receive.

-Let Blass Law Fight for You After a Car Accident
+Let a Baytown Car Accident Lawyer Fight for You After a Car Accident

 Let a Baytown car accident lawyer go to bat for you.
 If you or a loved one is accused of causing a car accident due to negligence, criminal conduct, or error, we will work hard for you.